 - It works offline.
-All the maps are stored on an SD card.
+It stores all the maps on an SD card.

-If I put the external memory card of the Etrex in my USB3.0 card-reader I can’t update the maps.
-Garmin express, the special software updater from Garmin, doesn’t allow me to update to a memory card.
+If I put the external memory card of the eTrex in my USB3.0 card-reader, I can’t update the maps.
+Garmin express, the special update software from Garmin, doesn’t allow me to update to a memory card.
 You have to write the maps to the internal memory.
 But that’s so

 There has to be a way to speed up the updates to this GPS device.
-I start searching on the internet for a solution.
+I search on the internet for a solution.
 There is an article on the poi-factory.
 You can fool the Garmin Express application that a normal SD card is a Garmin device.
-You have to copy the GarminDevice.xml file from the Etrex’s internal memory to the Garmin folder on an external memory card.
-Garmin express will now think that the memory card is the Etrex GPS tracker.
+Copy the GarminDevice.xml file from the eTrex’s internal memory to the Garmin folder on an external memory card.
+Garmin express will now think the memory card is the Etrex GPS tracker.

 Instead of the normal 80KB/s upload speed, Garmin Express can now reach speeds of 7,6 MB/s (I think that it the maximum write speed of this budget SanDisk memory card).
 The update that normal takes hours is now finished in 20 minutes.